pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 To build pwsafe, you
 need to build wxWidgets first, in a way that is compatible with pwsafe's project settings.
 The Misc directory in pwsafe sources has a script called "osx-build-wx" which does exactly that.
-It basically runs the wxWidgets "configure" script in a way that the wxWidgets build will happen with settings that are compatible with pwsafe's project settings, while retaining the ability to run on older versions of OS X as far back as possible.
-It is possible that pwsafe built with such a build of wxWidgets will run on OS X 10.7, but it has not been verified.
+It basically runs the wxWidgets "configure" script such that wxWidgets will be built with settings that are compatible with pwsafe's project settings, while retaining the ability to run on older versions of OS X as far back as possible.
+It is possible that pwsafe built with such a build of wxWidgets will run on OS X 10.7, but this has not been verified.

 You can pass it the "-n" option to show what parameters it's passing to configure.

 osx-build-wx has to be run from your wxWidgets build directory.
-Say, if you have wxWidgets sources in "wx3", then do
+For example, if you have wxWidgets sources in "wx3", then do

 ```